gdsbook/book/notebooks/05_choropleth.md

 an inadmissible upper bound for the first  class as well as a concentration of the vast majority of values in the middle class.

-### Maximum Breaks
+### Maximum breaks

 The maximum breaks classifier decides where to set the break points between classes by considering the difference between sorted values.
 That is, rather than considering a value of the dataset in itself, it looks at how apart each value is from the next one in the sorted sequence.
-The classifier then places the the $k-1$ break points in between the pairs of values most stretched apart from each other in the entire sequence, proceeding in descending order relative to the size of the breaks:
+The classifier then places the $k-1$ break points in between the pairs of values most stretched apart from each other in the entire sequence, proceeding in descending order relative to the size of the breaks: